jipolanco/PencilArrays.jl/docs/src/PencilIO.md

 Then run `]build HDF5` from Julia.
 Note that the selected HDF5 library must be linked to the MPI library chosen in the previous section.
+Also note that HDF5 library versions older than 0.10.4 are not supported by HDF5.jl.
 For the set-up to be persistent across HDF5.jl updates, consider setting `JULIA_HDF5_PATH` in `~/.bashrc` or similar.